-- O.2.1 Many of the issues leading to complaints can be satisfactorily resolved at a local level.
-Before any formal process begins all parties should try to resolve the matter informally.
-Informal complaints must be raised as soon as reasonably practicable and no more than one month after the event(s) complained about. - O.2.2 Students should raise the matter at the earliest opportunity, either directly with those concerned, or ideally with their Personal Tutor or with the Programme Leader. - O.2.3 Only when such informal actions have not been sufficient to resolve the matter within a reasonable timescale should students invoke the formal procedure.
+- O.2.1 Informal resolution should be attempted before a complaint is escalated to the formal procedure, as most issues can usually be resolved informally at a local level and without the need for formal intervention. - O.2.2 Informal complaints must be raised as soon as reasonably practicable and no more than one month after the event(s) being complained about. - O.2.2 Students should raise their issue at the earliest opportunity, either directly with those concerned, or ideally with their Personal Tutor or Programme Leader.
+Students should seek advice from the Student Support Centre or the Students' Union Advice Centre if they are unsure of how to proceed. - O.2.3 Only when such informal resolution has not been successful within a reasonable timescale should students escalate their complaint to the formal procedure.